sh6drack/sh6drack/README.md

 Hi! 👋🏾

 My name is Shadrack Annor.
-I’m a backend developer and student at Brown ('27), studying Computer Science & Contemplative Studies.
-I build backend systems for discovery, connection, therapuetic tech.
+I’m a backend developer and student at Brown ('27), studying Computer Science & Religous Studies.
+I contribute to research at DSI @ brown centered on algorthmic bias & ai ethics.
+I also build various sociotechnical systems and AI tools.

 You can reach me at shadrack@brown.edu.